Mambele: Description

 They vary constantly in form and their use extends across Africa, from the Upper Nile on the east through Central Africa and over to Gabon in West Africa.
+The "musri" or "mouzeri" throwing knife of the Teda people in the central Sahara is a variant.
 In parts of Central Africa these weapons assume the form of a bird's head.

-These knives reflect the culture of Africa before western colonisation, both through their design and use.
+These knives reflect the culture of Africa before Western colonisation, both through their design and use.
 They can be symmetrical, bulbous, or even multi-pronged.
 Many are made of rarer and softer materials.
 These were harder to forge and were a status symbol to their owners.